AlejandroFuentePinero/job-intelligence-engine/docs/narrative/project_report.md

 This explainability layer provides transparency, interpretability, and theoretical grounding for all downstream components of the Job Intelligence Engine, including competitiveness scoring, job recommendations, and career-path simulation.

 ---
+# **1.7 Salary Model Explainability (Partial Dependence & ICE Analysis)**

+## **Overview**
+Following SHAP-based attribution, Chapter 1 adds **Partial Dependence Plots (PDP)** and **Individual Conditional Expectation (ICE)** as complementary explainability tools.
+Whereas SHAP identifies *which features contribute to predictions and in which direction*, PDP and ICE characterise **how the model responds to changes in selected features**, both on average and at the individual-job level.

+This analysis is explicitly scoped as a **shape and stability diagnostic**, not a reassessment of feature importance or a test of causal effects.

+---

+## **Methodology**

+PDP and ICE analyses were conducted for the **continuous skill PCA components** that exhibited non-negligible signal in the SHAP analysis:
+`skill_PC1`, `skill_PC2`, `skill_PC3`, and `skill_PC8`.

+For each component, a grid of values was defined over the **central empirical support** of the data (5th–95th percentile), using 25 evenly spaced points.

+### **Partial Dependence Plots (PDP)**
+At each grid value \(v\), the target component was fixed to \(v\) across all observations, while all other model inputs (categorical attributes and remaining skill components) were left unchanged.
+The trained Salary Response Model was then used to generate predictions for this counterfactual dataset, and the **mean predicted salary** across all observations was recorded:

+\[
+\text{PDP}_j(v) = \mathbb{E}_{X_{-j}}\big[f(v, X_{-j})\big]
+\]

+This estimates the model’s **average marginal response** to variation in a single skill dimension, marginalising over the observed distribution of all other job attributes.

+### **Individual Conditional Expectation (ICE)**
+ICE analysis extends PDP by retaining **job-level prediction trajectories** rather than averaging them.
+Using a random subsample of jobs, predictions were generated for each job across the same grid of values, holding all non-target features fixed at their observed values.

+To improve interpretability, ICE curves were **centred relative to a baseline skill value** (the grid value closest to zero for each PCA), expressing results as changes in predicted salary.
+This removes dominant baseline salary differences across jobs and isolates the marginal effect of skill variation.

+Categorical PDPs and ICE curves were intentionally excluded.
+For high-cardinality categorical variables, counterfactual averaging produces unrealistic feature combinations and offers limited additional insight.
+Categorical effects are instead examined through **SHAP attribution** and **residual-based fairness diagnostics**.

+---

+## **Results**

+### **Average Effects (PDP)**
+Across all evaluated skill components, PDP curves exhibit **piecewise-constant behaviour with discrete jumps and plateau regions**, consistent with the split-based structure of tree ensemble models such as XGBoost.
+The observed PDP shapes align closely with the dependence patterns identified in SHAP plots, indicating that the average marginal responses reflect the same underlying model structure.

+- **Skill_PC1** shows a pronounced penalty at low values followed by rapid recovery and saturation, consistent with a baseline technical gatekeeping effect.
+- **Skill_PC2** displays an overall downward shift in predicted salary across much of its range, reflecting movement toward lower-paying role regimes.
+- **Skill_PC3** exhibits stepwise increases in predicted salary, indicating threshold-based recognition of modelling and ML depth.
+- **Skill_PC8** remains largely flat across most of its empirical range, with changes appearing only near the edges of support, suggesting limited average marginal influence.

+### **Heterogeneity and Stability (ICE)**
+Centered ICE curves show **limited divergence and largely parallel trajectories** across jobs for all evaluated components.
+This indicates minimal interaction-driven heterogeneity and confirms that the PDP curves provide a faithful summary of the model’s global behaviour.
+Where deviations occur, they are concentrated near the extremes of the empirical support, reflecting sparsity rather than systematic instability.

+---

+## **Conclusions (PDP & ICE)**

+PDP and ICE analyses together demonstrate that skill-related effects in the Salary Response Model operate primarily through **threshold and saturation dynamics**, with limited job-specific heterogeneity once structural attributes are accounted for.
+PDPs clarify the *average form* of these effects, while ICE validates their **stability across job contexts**.

+Taken together with SHAP, this explainability suite provides a coherent and internally consistent account of salary formation in the model, grounding downstream analyses—such as skill value ranking, competitiveness scoring, and recommendation design—in transparent, well-validated model behaviour.